ShashankVM/extract_audio/README.md

 # extract_audio
-Command line utility to extract audio from all video files in parallel.
+Command line tool to extract audio from all video files in parallel.

 ## Dependencies
 1. ffmpeg 4.4.2